kashmir96/osoappliance/content/posts/air-conditioning-options-for-homes-with-radiant-heat.md

 ---

 title: Air Conditioning Options For Homes With Radiant Heat
-description: "If your home is faced with ongoing radiant heat from the sun, it can be difficult to keep your home cool during the spring and sum...keep going and find out"
+description: "If your home is faced with ongoing radiant heat from the sun, it can be difficult to keep your home cool during the spring and sum...learn more"
 keywords: air
-publishDate: 45105
+publishDate: 6/28/2023
 tags: ["Heat Pump"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/395.webp
+ image: /img/heatpump/208.webp
- alt: 'a well loved heat pump dazzling all involved'
+ alt: 'the true heat pump they really enjoyed'

 ---